maplibre/martin/README.md

 ![CircleCI](https://img.shields.io/circleci/project/github/urbica/martin.svg?style=popout)

-Martin is a PostGIS [Mapbox Vector Tiles](https://github.com/mapbox/vector-tile-spec) server written in Rust using [Actix](https://github.com/actix/actix-web) web framework.
+Martin is a [PostGIS](https://github.com/postgis/postgis)/[MVT](https://github.com/mapbox/vector-tile-spec) vector tiles server for large databases created by [Urbica](http://urbica.co/).
+Martin is written in Rust using [Actix](https://github.com/actix/actix-web) web framework.

 ## Installation

 You can download Martin from the [Github releases page](https://github.com/urbica/martin/releases).

-If you are running macOS and use [Homebrew](https://brew.sh/), you can install martin using Homebrew tap.
+If you are running macOS and use [Homebrew](https://brew.sh/) you can install Martin using Homebrew tap.

 ```shell
 brew tap urbica/tap